 As you'd expect from a historic town, Todmorden is not without a wide selection of pubs!
 Real ale, lagers and a good selection of wine, some of it locally brewed, can be drunk in cosy pubs that were originally houses and coaching inns.

 A couple of miles further up the road you will find Walsden, famed for the Summit Tunnel and the highest canal lock in the country.
-Walsden is home to the ever-popular Grandma Pollard's Chippy, frying tonight for over 50 years and the impressive Gordon Rigg's Garden Centre, with everything from plants and greenery to crafts, home furnishings and a cafe.
+Walsden is home to the impressive Gordon Rigg's Garden Centre, with everything from plants and greenery to crafts, home furnishings, regular events and a cafe.

-The picturesque Centre Vale Park (awarded the coveted Green Flag status and the prestigious Queen Elizabeth II Fields status) with its backdrop of Buckley Wood, is a scenic delight and provides a sculpture trail, children's play-area, gardens and a reptile house.
+The picturesque Centre Vale Park (awarded the coveted Green Flag status and the prestigious Queen Elizabeth II Fields status) with its backdrop of Buckley Wood, is a scenic delight and provides a sculpture trail, children's play area and beautiful gardens to explore.

 Centre Vale Park is also home to the Lucky Dog of Todmorden.
 Made famous by Derren Brown's 2011 TV Show 'The Experiments', the sculpture has gained a reputation for bringing good luck to anybody that gives it a friendly pat.